 2. For Immigration Card, fill out on plane before arrival:

 3. $10 fee cash to immigrations for airport tax

 4. Address in Haiti: Hospital Lumiere, Bonne Fin Haiti

 5. Phone in Haiti: 509-48728697

 ·7.
 Keep the green card that Immigrations gives you for departure

 9. Downstairs turn left to rent a baggage cart: $2

 ·10.
 Take white customs form with baggage to exit.

-11. If stopped, you do not want to have medications in your bag tell them you have supplies for surgery.
+11. If stopped, you do not want to have a large quantity of medications in your bags.
+Tell customs you have supplies for surgery.
 You are Dr. Zoe (Bone Doctor)at Hospital Lumiere.
 The hospital has tax exempt status

 12. As soon as you exit the building a Haitian Ortho Resident should come to you, if not just stand near the building and he will show up.